Skip to content

 v1.0

 Part headers are organized in a similar way to request and response headers, and can be retrieved via crow::multipart::get_header_object("header-key").
-This function returns a crow::multipart::header object.
+This function returns a crow::multipart::header object for owning message and crow::multipart::header_view for non-owning message.

 The message's individual body parts can be accessed by name using msg.get_part_by_name("part-name").